Kegmaker51/simpleShell/README.md

 DESIGN:

-myshell handles user input through getopt and getline.
+simpleShell handles user input through getopt and getline.
 I use a loop in conjunction with getopt to make sure that all of the arguments passed at the startup of the shell are correct.
 From there getline is used to pull the lines that the user types into stdin so that they may then